garethdn/ImageEditingExperiments/README.md

 Some experiments with canvas drawing.
-Requires Chrome 49 or higher.